 Students will demonstrate:

 - Ability to perform music from a variety of historical/ style periods, and exhibit the appropriate skills for musical self-expression in juried performances.
-These skills include: techniques, musicianship, tone, diction/articulation, style, interpretation, and artistry.
+These skills include: technique, musicianship, tone, diction/articulation, style, interpretation, sight-reading, rhythm, and artistry.

 - Understanding of the common elements and organizational patterns of music, including musical forms, processes, and structures.

-The undergraduate music curricula at CSU can lead to personally fulfilling careers as music educators, music therapists, performers, composers, and conductors.
-Music graduates from CSU have successfully gained employment in public and private schools, hospitals and institutions, and as professional performers, conductors, and composers.
+The professional undergraduate music curricula at CSU can lead to personally fulfilling careers as music educators, music therapists, performers, composers, private teachers, and entrepreneurs.
+Music graduates from CSU have successfully gained employment in public and private schools, hospitals and institutions, and as professional performers and composers.